 Instructions

-- Wash and peel the sweet potatoes and carefully cut them into slices (discard the ends and outer skin).
+- Wash and peel the sweet potatoes and carefully cut them into slices then quarters (discard the ends and outer skin).

-- Using a skillet on medium heat, proceed to melt the butter and stir in the spices and coconut sugar
+- Using a skillet on medium heat, proceed to melt the butter.

 - Serve piping hot and enjoy!